Examples for the standard conjecture of Hodge type: Introduction

 By a specialization argument \cite[Remarque 5.3.2.2]{and04}, if the standard conjecture of Hodge type is proven for all varieties (resp. all abelian varieties) over $\overline \bF_p$ where $p$ is a fixed prime number, then the conjecture for varieties (resp. abelian varieties) over all fields of characteristic $p$ would follow.
 Moreover, the case of abelian varieties is crucial as the category of motives over $\overline \bF_p$ should be generated by abelian varieties \cite[Proposition 7.3.3.3]{and04}.

-When the conjecture was formulated, the evidences were for divisors, as a consequence of a theorem of Segre \cite{seg37}, and in characteristic $0$ by the Hodge-Riemann relations \cite[Theorem 6.33]{voi02}.
+When the conjecture was formulated, the evidences were for divisors, as a consequence of a theorem of Segre \cite{seg37}, and in characteristic $0$ by the Hodge--Riemann relations \cite[Theorem 6.33]{voi02}.
 Since then, the only results on the standard conjecture of Hodge type are rather recent.
 Milne proved in \cite{mil02} that the conjecture is valid for cycles that are linear combinations of intersections of divisors (so called Lefschetz cycles).
 In \cite{anc21}, Ancona proved the conjecture for abelian fourfolds, introducing tools to handle some cases with non-Lefschetz cycles.
 In \cite{kos22}, Koshikawa proves the conjecture for the squares of simple abelian varieties of prime dimensions, using the tool developped by Ancona.
 Using different techniques, Milne builds examples of non-simple abelian varieties satisfying the conjecture in \cite{mil22}.
-In \cite{IIK} the authors proved the conjecture for self-products of $K3$ surfaces using the Kuga-Satake construction to reduce to the case of abelian varieties.
+In \cite{IIK} Ito, Ito and Koshikawa proved the conjecture for self-products of $K3$ surfaces using the Kuga--Satake construction to reduce to the case of abelian varieties.